Justin-Beiriger/PS5_MapMaking_and_Odom/README.md

 Justin Beiriger, jwb153

-The screenshot of the map in RVIZ is attached as a separate file.
+The screenshot of the map in RVIZ is attached as a separate file and displayed below.
 Note that I did not command the STDR to traverse the entire world; rather, I instructed it to travel through the maze to the top left and record the map that it detects on the way.

 ![image](Map_Image.png)